DDuongNguyen/neighbor-front-end/README.md

 The NeighborHood is a platform for finding and building local communities.
 People use NeighborHood to meet new people, learn new things, find support, get out of their comfort zones, and pursue their passions, together.

+The NeighborHood emulates the experience of MeetUp yet is more geocentric and its communication is depended on SMS.

 This is a JavaScript application that implements React.

 ## How to Install The NeighborHood